Where To Have A Power Breakfast MeetingAll the best spots for your next big-deal breakfast meeting.

-If there’s a place that invented the power breakfast, it’s probably The Polo Lounge.
-This restaurant in the Beverly Hills Hotel was where Old Hollywood came for pancakes and eggs, and it’s still a favorite of producers, directors, and stars who order $37 lobster eggs benedict (just kidding, no one who works in Hollywood would willingly eat that much butter).
+If there’s a place that invented the power breakfast, it’s probably The Polo Lounge, despite the fact that the food is now downright terrible.
+This restaurant in the Beverly Hills Hotel was where Old Hollywood came for pancakes and eggs, and it’s still a favorite of producers, directors, and stars who order $49 lobster eggs Benedict (just kidding, no one who works in Hollywood would willingly eat that much butter).
 If your boss thinks they’re the next Ari Emanuel, you should just book every breakfast meeting here.

 For every Westsider scared of crossing the 405, there are three Eastsiders for whom the thought of leaving the Los Feliz-Silver Lake-Echo Park vicinity is a fate worse than death.
 But those people also have Little Dom’s, so we can’t really blame them.
 This is a relatively low-key option, to the extent that you consider having a breakfast pizza at a work meeting low-key.

 Not a whole lot happens in Brentwood, but given the high ratio of studio executives/movie stars to normal people that live here, power breakfasts are to be expected.
 And the best spot for them is Farmshop in the Brentwood Country Mart.
 Breakfast starts early at 7:30am (but you should probably get to your Tracy Anderson class beforehand) and sticks to upscale classics.
 If you don’t give a sh*t about Tracy Anderson, direct your attention to the baked goods here.